Esterjudith/React-Photo-Gallery/README.md

   *Google drive

 * Once the user selects the image and inputs a title they can submit it to the gallery and it is instantly added to the gallery.
-* The user can click on any image in the gallery and it will enlarge into a slide with a larger view of the image and with a click the user may see the next or previous image on the slide.
+* The user can click on any image in the gallery and it will enlarge into a slide with a larger view of the image and with a click the user may see the next or previous image in the slide.

 <!-- MARKDOWN LINKS & IMAGES -->